421D/Database_Projects/README.md

-## 3. School Bus Management System
+## 3. Clothing Sales Management System

-A database project for managing **school bus operations**, similar in design to the previous two projects.
+**Description:**
+A database project developed for the *Database Principles and Applications* course, implementing a **clothing sales management system**.
+This system manages inventory, suppliers, customers, sales, and warehouse operations for a clothing retail business.

-**Core Features:**
+**Core Functionalities:**
-- Tracks bus routes, students, drivers, and trip logs
-- Records pick-up/drop-off data for students
-- Supports multi-table queries for route planning and performance monitoring
+- **Product Management** – tracking clothing items, colours, categories, pricing, and stock
+- **Supplier Management** – managing supplier details and transactions
+- **Customer Management** – storing customer data and purchase history
+- **Sales & Inventory Management** – managing warehouse stock, sales orders, and inventory updates
+- **Reporting & Analytics** – generating views and summaries of stock levels and sales performance

+**Highlights:**
+- Relational database design with normalised tables for products, suppliers, customers, salespersons, and inventory
+- Use of primary/foreign keys, check constraints, and default values to enforce data integrity
-- Uses constraints, views, stored procedures, and triggers to maintain data integrity
+- Views, stored procedures, and triggers to support automated reporting, notifications, and validations

-**Technologies Used:** SQL Server, relational database design, advanced SQL queries
+- Designed to model real-world operations of a clothing retail business

 ---

 ## Notes
 - All projects are focused on **database design and backend functionality**.
 - No frontend applications are included.
-- Each project demonstrates core database design techniques, including relational modeling, use of constraints, and automation via SQL features, tailored to its specific domain and functionality.
+- Each project demonstrates core database design techniques, including relational modelling, use of constraints, and automation via SQL features, tailored to its specific domain and functionality.